MoAli-sec/PythonSSH/README.md

 To use the client and server scripts, you don't need to start the SSH service manually.
 The server script will handle the SSH server functionality, and the client script will establish a connection and send commands to execute on the server.

 Please note that these scripts provide a basic implementation and may require further modifications or additional error handling for production environments.

+## Usage
+To use the ssh_cmd.py script, make sure the SSH service is running on your machine.
+Then, run the script and follow the prompts to enter the server IP, port, username, password, and command to execute remotely.